- International Services

 For research positions to be considered "permanent," the employment must be intended to be of an indefinite or unlimited duration such that the employee will have an expectation of continued employment.
 The immigration regulations take into consideration the fact that many research positions are grant funded; however, if the employer continues to seek funding for a grant, has had success in obtaining continued grant funding, and anticipates that the funding will continue in the future, this will qualify the position as being permanent.

-Although the regulations only require an applicant to satisfy two of the criteria listed below, the chances of getting the EB-1 approved are better if the applicant can provide evidence of at least three:
+Although the regulations only require an applicant to satisfy two of the criteria listed below, the chances of getting the EB-1 approved are better if the applicant can provide evidence of at least three:- Receipt of major prizes or awards for outstanding achievement in the academic field

 In order to use this option, the prize or award must be nationally or internationally recognized as "prestigious."
 Postdoctoral fellowships, student awards, and ordinary grant awards will not qualify. - Membership in associations in the academic field that require outstanding achievement in the academic field